SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-aws-cloudformation/index.md

 ### Common errors

-Below are some common errors that can occur while using the Cloud Formation template.
+Below are some common errors that can occur while using the CloudFormation template.

 | Error | Description | Resolution |
 |:--|:--|:--|